Diabetes Eye Screening Program- DESP

 Diabetes Eye Screening Program (Teleophthalmology)

 The Diabetes Eye Screening Program (DESP) started its journey 5 years ago based on the idea of helping people with diabetes who struggle to have their eyes screened.
 Many are unaware of the progressive and silent disease which could potentially destroy their vision and even result in blindness.
-Our Program removes long wait times and unaffordable expenses to allow people to easily have advanced retinal pictures.
+This program can reduce wait times and unaffordable expenses to allow people to easily have advanced retinal pictures.

 Although telemedicine is fairly new, the program is slowly being accepted as one of the solutions for preventing blindness and ensuring regular eye screening for people living with diabetes.
 513 clients of 1210 screened over the first 5 years of the program have been diagnosed with diabetic retinopathy or another eye disease.
 Clients have then gone on to be monitored or treated as necessary for their particular situation.
-We have witnessed the growth and success of the program; not only through research articles but also by diagnosing serious undetected retinal issues among our clients, preventing blindness and improving eyesight.
+The DESP team has witnessed the growth and success of the program; not only through the research, but also by diagnosing serious undetected retinal issues among clients facing barriers to accessing care, preventing blindness, and improving eyesight in some of our very marginalized fellow Torontonians.

-For the sake of our client’s convenience, our teleophthalmology mobile unit travels among 12 locations, from Victoria Park in Scarborough to Dixie Road in Mississauga, from South Riverdale Community Health Centre in Toronto to Unison in North York.
-We are keen to be as close as possible to our clients and meet our goal to inform and screen as much as we are capable and where there is need.
-We hope a timely eye screening could overthrow diabetes as the leading cause of blindness in Canada.
+For the sake of the client’s convenience, the DESP mobile unit travels among more than12 locations, from Victoria Park in Scarborough to Dixie Road in Mississauga, from South Riverdale Community Health Centre in Toronto to Unison in North York.
+The DESP team is keen to be as close as possible to the clients and meet its goal to educate, screen and connect, as much as possible and where there is need.
+The team hopes a timely eye screening could overthrow diabetes as the leading cause of blindness in Canada.